harishravi121/TicTacToe/README.md

 # TicTacToe
 Will be coding a Tic Tac Toe AI.
-Right now its only 2 player.
+First file is 2 player.

+Now, there is a Random player who obeys the rules.
+Need to add code to check win